-Behaviour incidents and sanctions are logged and monitored through our MIS (or alternative) system.
-SIMS (or alternative) is used to track behaviour patterns and incidents to support strategic intervention and reporting.
+Behaviour incidents and sanctions are logged and monitored through our internal behavior tracker.
+This is used to track behaviour patterns and incidents to support strategic intervention and reporting.

-Classroom Management and Positive Behaviour Strategies
+Classroom Management

-All staff strive to create a positive, calm and extremely purposeful classroom culture, where learning is of the highest importance.
-Children will be highly engaged and have a thirst for learning.
+We expect all lessons to be calm and extremely purposeful.
+Children and young adults will be highly engaged and have a thirst for learning.
 There will be true working partnership and collaboration.
 Our aim is for all lessons to be free from disruption.